Shipping to Canada from the U.S.

 International holidays may impact your package’s arrival time.
 National Holidays observed by Canada Post are:

 Closures also occur on provincial and territorial holidays.
-Canada Post has a complete list online.
+Canada Post has a complete list online that includes provincial and territorial holidays specific holidays.

 Certain shipping boxes, envelopes, like those for flat rate shipping, can be obtained free of charge from any of these three carriers in store or online.
 You can also get free labels for your thermal printer from UPS and FedEx.
 If you order online, you’ll need an account and you will may have to pay shipping and handling fees.
 See our page on getting shipping discounts for more ways to save money.